Our Directors

 Jules King QFSM – Chair

-She has been involved with WFS for nearly two decades and before that regularly attended the WFS conferences organised at the Fire Service College and other Services.
+Jules has been involved with WFS for nearly over two decades and before that regularly attended the WFS conferences organised at the Fire Service College and other Services.
 She also attended the very first ‘Networking Women in the Fire Service’ conference in 1996.

 Jules received the Queen’s Fire Service Medal in 2020 for distinguished service.

 Away from work, she loves being outdoors and spending many happy hours on the South Downs with her family.
-She is a keen football fan, and enjoys running and cycling.
-She is also part of a gender inclusion network in East Sussex which supports and compliments the work of WFS.
+She is a keen football fan and enjoys running and cycling.

 Kathryn Billing – Liaison and Partnerships